2011CMML3/ICA2/README.md

 The generation pipeline is stored at **Resolution/Data_Generation**

 ## Spot deconvolution benchmark ##
 Code for benchmarking the nine deconvolution methods is deposited at **Resolution/Evaluation**, which calculates the RMSE, SRCC, JS, PCC, and AS values.
+Code for spot deconvolution tools to generate cell proportions are stored at **Resolution/Deconvolution_tool**

 ## Visualization ##
 Code for boxplot, bar plot, line plot generation is stored at **R**.